 This course presents the principles and hands-on for mechanical engineering programme.
 In particular, it is designed to provide hands-on experience using mechanical workshop instruments.
-Workshops involved are particularly of mechanical engineering such as an automotive workshop, lathe workshop, CNC workshop, and air-conditioning.
+Workshops involved are particularly of mechanical engineering such as an automotive workshop, CNC workshop, air conditioning workshop, sheet metal workshop and moulding workshop.
 Students also will be given a project for each workshop and have to finish in a certain given period through-out the semester.
 At the ends of this course, student should be able to use workshop tools and finished the project in the period given.